- Privacy Notices

 Can I stop my financial company from sharing my personal information with its affiliates?

 Under GLB, a company can share your personal information with its affiliates.
 However, the notice you receive is also likely to explain your right to opt out under another law, the federal Fair Credit Reporting Act (FCRA).
 This law gives you the right to prevent a company from sharing information about your "creditworthiness" with affiliates.
 This includes information such as the amount and source of your income, your debt level, and your history of paying bills on time.

 Your "transaction and experience" information can still be shared with affiliates without your consent.
 This information encompasses account activity like deposits, withdrawals, debits, and credits.
 Also included in this category are specifics such as what you buy, where you buy it, and how much you pay.
 This is valuable information, particularly when a company wants to sell you every variety of its financial products.

 When your information is disclosed under a contract between your financial institution and a joint marketer, this is called a "joint marketing agreement."
 You have no right to know any details about these joint marketing agreements, and you have no say in the information flow under these contracts.

 What is a joint marketer?

 A joint marketer is a company that contracts with another company to sell you financial services or products.
-It is standard practice in the financial services industry for companies to enter into marketing agreements with telemarketers or direct mail marketers.
 Information can be freely shared under such contracts.
 GLB requires that such contracts be for the purpose of marketing financial products or services.
-The receiving company must restrict further disclosure of the customer data.
 The law does not enable you to say "no" to sharing your information under these marketing agreements.